TSSEJED/fsrp-staff/README.md

-# FSRP Trainers Portal
+# FSRP Staff Portal

-A web-based portal for FSRP trainers to access training documents.
+A web-based portal for FSRP staff to access policy documents.

 ## Features

-- Access to both training documents:
-  - Full Staff Training Document
-  - Staff Warning Policy Document
+- Access to the Staff Warning Policy Document
 - Modern, responsive UI that works on desktop and mobile devices
 - PDF viewer with navigation controls and zoom functionality
 - Dark mode support